Bitcoin: Intrinsically Speaking

 What is the real issue?

 The debate, then, is not the lack of intrinsic value of a cryptocurrency.
 The debate is how to accomplish and establish, voluntarily -- the "backing."
+Or if that backing is needed at all.

 Why can't you simply divide the number of atomic units into the total investment amount to arrive at the value of any particular cryptocurrency?